Observable. Measurable. Improvable over time.

 Building continuity capability over time

-This is not a platform.
+This is not a finished platform.

 If you want to explore the system behind this: